Xe/site/blog/reconlangmo-6-lexicon-2020-05-22.markdown

 | `words`   | Where the definitions of each word are defined in [Dhall][dhall], this will be fed into the dictionary server code       |

 I also have the entire process of building and testing everything (from the eBook to the unit tests of the tools) automated with [Drone][droneci].
-You can see the past builds [here](https://drone.tulpa.dev/cadey/lewa).
-After I merge the information from the latest blogpost into this repo, I will put a rendered version of it [here](http://lewa-book-devel.kahless.cetacean.club:43001/).
-This will allow you to browse through the chapters of the eBook while it is being written.
 Eventually this will be automatically deployed to my Kubernetes cluster and the book will be a subpath/subdomain of `lewa.within.website`.

 I have created a system of defining words that allows you to focus on each word